drclaw1394/perl-io-fd/README.md

 - <FH> 'readline' support
 - IO::Handle inheritance

-**NOTE:** Since version **v0.2.0**  the close on exec flag is set for file descriptors created above the value in `$^F`.
-Previouse versions did not do this.

 # MOTIVATION

 Perl makes working with text files easy, thanks to **file handles**.
 Line splitting, UTF-8, EOL processing etc. are awesome and make your life easier.

-However, the benefits of file handles in a network context or binary files are not so clear cut.
+However, the benefits of file handles when working within a network or binary file context are not so clear cut.
 All the nice line ending and encoding support doesn't help in these scenarios.

 In addition, the OS kernel does a lot of buffering for networking already.
 Do we really need to add more?